sueLan/suelan.github.io/source/_posts/20200705Behind-the-Scenes-of-the-•Xcode-Build-Process.md

   - Compiler ties Objective-C class to mangled Swift class name.
 The Objective-C name includes the module name `PetWall` .
 This is to prevent conflict when two modules define class with same name
   - You can also use `@objc(Name`) to provide custom name — but must not conflict!

-- To use in other Swift targets
+- To use Swift in other Swift targets

   - Must firstly import other modules to see their declarations, because in Swift, a module is a distributable unit of declarations.